 Now, do a pose or action that does have the qualities of tensegrity.
 The feeling could be described as a balance between expansion and contraction.
 There can be a feeling of readiness without excessive tension.
 You have sensitivity or awareness and responsiveness, the ability to respond instantaneously to change as it is perceived.

 Tensegrity is the equivalent of “structure”.
 But depending on what we are doing the body doesn’t need structure all the time.
-Parts can be “structure” and other parts not.
-And what allows this ability is the constant tensegrity of the joints.
-When things start to go wrong with the body it’s because of a failure of tensegrity at the joints.
+Parts can have “structure” and other parts not.
+And what allows these possibilities is that tensegrity is (ideally) maintained at the joints.

 If you want to understand biotensegrity and how it applies to controlling the body, you need a model of a joint, particularly a model to help understand how synovial joints maintain their state of tensegrity despite whatever the body is doing.